peterdsharpe/physicsnemo-cfd/workflows/bench_example/README.md

 essential for evaluating the performance and efficiency of the vehicle design.
 The volumetric predictions are essential for analyzing the flow field around the vehicle, like vortices and wake structures.
+Refer to this [related publication](https://www.arxiv.org/abs/2507.10747) for more details.

 ## Using the benchmarking workflows